Cervical intraepithelial neoplasia (CIN)

-HPV is very common, and most people are affected by it at some point.
-Usually the body’s immune system gets rid of the virus naturally.
-There are no symptoms, and often the virus does not cause damage.
+Usually, the body’s immune system gets rid of the infection naturally.
+There are no symptoms and often the virus does not cause damage.
 Most people will never know they had it.

 Your risk of developing CIN is higher if you smoke.
 This may be because: